Credit: Universal Pictures

 What is a CRM?

-CRM (Customer Relationship Management) is a software system that helps you build new and nurture already existing customer relationships.
-It allows storing and managing of all lead and client information in one place by replacing conventional databases, spreadsheets, archives, and multiple apps and programs.
+CRM (Customer Relationship Management) is a software system that helps you with sales pipeline management, building new and nurturing already existing customer relationships.
+It allows storing and managing all lead and client information in one place by replacing conventional databases, spreadsheets, archives, and multiple apps and programs.

 CRM software is used mainly by sales teams, providing them with tools to operate in three main areas: